emafree/f2-commander/README.md

 b) my intent is to keep F2 Commander stable, but future versions may include backward-incompatible changes where that would seem pragmatic.

+## Special Thanks

+F2 Commander is made with [Textual](https://github.com/textualize/textual/)
+framework, [fsspec](https://github.com/fsspec/filesystem_spec) and other great packages.
+Many features are made possible or stem directly from these, and I encourgae F2 Commander users to support them.

 ## Contributions

 Bug reports, feature requests and pull requests are welcome.